JohnBorghi/Supporting_Scientific_Data/SSD_05_saving-organizing.md

 ### File Folders and Directories

-Let’s say you have your files properly saved and backed up.
-You also have a good system for naming things and demarcating different versions.
-But what if somebody else needs to look at what you’ve done?
-Would they know that every file is in the downloads folder of your computer?
-How loud of a sigh would you hear if they tried to access project-related files without you to help them?
+Let’s say a research team has their files properly saved and backed up.
+They also have a good system for naming things and demarcating different versions.
+But what if somebody else needs to look at what they have done?
+Would this individual know that every file is in the downloads folder of the PI's computer?
+How loud of a sigh would the research team hear if somebody else tried to access project-related files without team members around to help them?

-Another cornerstone of good data management is maintaining an easily navigable file folder/directory structure.
+Another cornerstone of good data management is maintaining an easily navigable file directory structure.
 For individuals who do the majority of their computing on a tablet or other mobile device, a **directory** (e.g. a file folder) is a location for storing files in a computer system.
 Directories can be organized in a hierarchical manner, with nested subdirectories. **Figure 6.3** provides a few examples of how files can be organized.

 There are some standardized ways to organize research project folders, including [Project Tier](https://www.projecttier.org/tier-protocol/protocol-4-0/), [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) and [Gin-Tonic](https://gin-tonic.netlify.app/).
 But the precise organization of a set of files will depend on the needs of the research team.
 Some data standards impose an organizational structure.
 But in settings where there are no widely adopted standards, consistency \- as always \- is key.
 Project folders for different projects and maintained by different members of the research team should have the same basic structure.
 One member of the research team should be able to open any project folder and have a general sense of how to navigate it.